KyleTaylorLange/StringTensionCalculator/README.md

 npm run build-styles
 ```

-To compile scss code while watching for changes, in the root directory of the project, use:
+To watch for changes in scss code, use:
 ```
 npm run watch-styles
 ```